-Financial guarantee contracts are initially recognised at their fair values plus transaction costs.
-Financial guarantees are classified as financial liabilities.
+Financial guarantee contracts are initially recognised at their fair values.

-Subsequent to initial measurement, the financial guarantees are stated at the higher of the amount initially recognised less cumulative amount of income recognised in accordance with the principles of IFRS 15 and the amount of expected loss computed using the impairment methodology under IFRS 9 Financial Instruments.
+Subsequent to initial measurement, the financial guarantees are measured at the higher of the amount initially recognised less cumulative amount of income recognised in accordance with the principles of IFRS 15 Revenue from Contracts with Customers and the amount of expected loss computed using the impairment methodology under IFRS 9 Financial Instruments.